-We have spent about 2 years on our farm now and have gotten to the point where we are ready to build a house.
+We have spent about 2 years on our farm now and are at the point where we are ready to build a house.
 It took about that long to get a feel for the best siting and to get various other prerequisite projects completed, such as a barn to store the straw bales.
 This has given us some time to think about what we really want.
-Here are some of the things we considered in our design:
+Here are some of the things we considered in our design.

 We had the pleasure of living in a house in Colorado that was equipped with solar hot water.
-That really got us spoiled after experiencing near free heating, near endless hot water, etc. So, solar hot water was an absolute must for us.
+That really got us spoiled after experiencing near free heating, near endless hot water, etc. So, solar hot water is an absolute must for us.
 However, we need backup for cloudy days, so will have a propane boiler as well.
-Given how much wood is available here, we also hope to add a wood-fired outdoor boiler at some point, so are planning for that too.
+Given how much wood is available here, we will add a wood-fired outdoor boiler at some point.
 Our heat will be all radiant hot water (in-floor heat) as we loved that in our last house.
 That fits nicely with the solar and wood boiler systems.

 On the incoming side, we intend to use collected rainwater for much of our water.
 We will have well water (the well already exists), but it will be used mainly for drinking water.
 Sinks, toilets, and showers will be fed from the cistern.
 We built the barn at a higher elevation than the house to provide gravity flow water from the cistern, but will likely end up using a small pump to pressurize the water in the house.
 Using the collected rainwater for showers and toilets should give the added benefit of not dealing with the hard water scale that builds so quickly here.

-We both love to be surrounded by plants and have loved some of the designs that incorporate a greenhouse, such as Earthships.
-Therefore, a greenhouse was a must for us.
+We both love to be surrounded by plants and love some of the designs that incorporate a greenhouse, such as Earthships.
+Therefore, a greenhouse is a must for us.
 We will have a greenhouse spanning the entire south side of the house.
 The overhang/window placement on the south side is such that the sun will shine in during the winter months, but for fewer hours in the summer.
-This should provide solar gain for the house in the winter and most importantly, allow us to raise some more tropical plants such as pineapple, citrus, and ginger.
+This will provide solar gain for the house in the winter and most importantly, allow us to raise some more tropical plants such as pineapple, citrus, and ginger.

 The house is designed to benefit from passive solar.
 As mentioned previously, the south side is a greenhouse.
 That can either be closed to keep the heat out in the summer, or opened to help heat the house in the winter.
 Living areas are on the south side of the house and bedrooms that we will keep cooler are on the north.
 Windows on the north will be minimized to prevent winter heat loss.
 Windows on the west will be minimized to prevent excess solar gain from the hot afternoon sun.

 We have hot, humid summers, so cooking and canning inside really doesn’t make a lot of sense.
 To keep the heat outside, we will do most of our summer cooking outside.
-We started canning outdoors last year and will never go back.
+We started canning outdoors a few years ago and will never go back.
 This summer, we have done most of our cooking outdoors too and love that as well.
 We will have a simple but fully functional kitchen outside, for both cooking and canning.
 It will take time to get it all built, but eventually we would like to incorporate a wood-fired oven, smoker, rocket stove, solar dehydrator and more.